 What is a Walking Book Club?

-The Walking Book Club is a little like a regular book club, except you visit places and sites, if possible, in the book that is selected for the month.
+The Sacramento Walking Sticks Book Club is a little like a regular book club, except you visit places and sites, if possible, in the book that is selected for the month.
 Then after the walk or during the walk, you stop to have lunch and discuss the book.

 The benefits of a Walking Book Club is that it covers three essential elements to maintaining a healthy lifestyle – mental, physical and social activity.